ibm-ecosystem-engineering/SuperKnowa/Enterprise LLM Use Cases/readme.md

 # SuperKnowa: Generative AI (LLM) Use Cases

 This directory showcases a range of Generative AI use cases that empower you to interact with, analyze, and extract insights from various types of content.
-Each subdirectory represents a different use case and contains code examples, documentation, and guides for the use case.
+Each subdirectory represents a different use case and contains code examples, documentation, and guides pertaining to that use case.

 ## Contents